Flag of Afghanistan: Seventeenth flag (1978–1980)

 A radical change, this flag used a red field with a yellow seal in the canton, a common design for socialist states in the 20th century.
 In fact, the design was very similar to the flag of the neighboring Soviet Union.
-It consisted of the PDPA's Khalq (خلق, lit. 'masses' or 'people') faction's emblem with wheat, a star at the top (representing the five ethnic groups of the nation), the term 'Khalq' in Nastaliq script in the center, and a subtitle reading 'Saur Revolution ١٣٥٧' and the full name of the state.
+It consisted of the PDPA's Khalq (خلق, lit. 'masses' or 'people') faction's emblem with wheat, a star at the top (representing the five ethnic groups of the nation), the term 'Khalq' in Nastaliq script in the center, and a subtitle reading 'Saur Revolution ١٣٥٧' (1357 SH in the Persian calendar and 1978 in Gregorian calendar) and the full name of the state.
 All religious references are gone.